pulp-platform/hero/README.md

 export RISCV=<your_path>
 ```

 The project contains several toolchains for various configurations.
-First the basic Linux Ariane toolchain with recent version of several host tools included (necessary for building the tools) can be built with
+The core Linux Ariane toolchain with recent version of several host tools included (necessary for building the tools) is required first and can be built with
 ```
 make tc-ariane-linux
 ```

-For a full HERO installation the PULP toolchain is required, which can be built with
+For a full HERO installation the PULP toolchain is also required, which can be built with
 ```
 make tc-pulp
 ```